 It was February and -30 Celsius.

 I chose gratitude.
 When they left they closed the back door.
 Mickey our cockatiel didn’t freeze to death in the living room.
 My intuition told me to put Jack in his puppy condo where he remained unharmed.
 And, to drop our pure bread Boston Terrier puppy Bruin at daycare for those few hours.
 There were no holes in the walls or other physical damage to the house other than the door where they broke in.
 Yes, I cried.
-About 10 days later when it sank in that someone was in my home and touched my possessions.
+About 10 days later when it sank in that someone was in my home and actually touched my possessions.
 But, I was still so immensely grateful that they didn’t harm my family.
 We replaced what we could and moved on with lives.